Government spending 'clearly unhelpful' in fighting inflation - Don Brash

 Former Reserve Bank governor Don Brash says the Government's 2022 Budget will make it more difficult for the Reserve Bank to fight inflation, and is warning of even higher interest rates.

-"I think he'd be lucky to top out at that rate - I think he might go higher," Brash said.
+"I think he'd be lucky to top out at that rate - I think he might go higher," Brash said, referring to current Reserve Bank governor Adrian Orr.

 "He'll be lucky if it doesn't go above 4 in my view," he said.